-In-class Activities (35 pts)
+• In-class Work: Participation and Binder Checks (35 pts)

 Each class will have activities and exercises that are worked on in groups.
 Credit will be given for active participation in these activities.
-You must be in attendance to receive this credit.
+Additionally, bring your binders on exam days, as they will be checked for completeness.